-The Board of Directors, having acknowledged the request of an institutional investor to reopen, for $\in$ 1.5 million, the TIER II subordinated bond issued on 30 March 2017 with a 10-year maturity, six-month EURIBOR + 450bps coupon (and early redemption option in case of a regulatory event), resolved to comply with the request to reopen the bond for $\in$ 1.5 million and to authorise the acceptance of additional reopening requests at market conditions, up to a maximum of an additional $\in$ 13.5 million.
-The issue of $\in$ 1.5 million was settled on 4 August 2017.
+The Board of Directors, having acknowledged the request of an institutional investor to reopen, for $\leqslant 1.5$ million, the TIER II subordinated bond issued on 30 March 2017 with a 10-year maturity, six-month EURIBOR + 450bps coupon (and early redemption option in case of a regulatory event), resolved to comply with the request to reopen the bond for $\leqslant 1.5$ million and to authorise the acceptance of additional reopening requests at market conditions, up to a maximum of an additional $\leqslant 13.5$ million.
+The issue of $\leqslant 1.5$ million was settled on 4 August 2017.

-The shareholder of the subsidiary LASS S.r.I. at its extraordinary meeting held on 27 July 2017 authorised a capital increase from $\notin$ 4,000,000 to $\notin$ 15,000,000 through a bonus issue of a quota with a nominal amount of $\notin$ 11,000,000 assigned to the company's sole shareholder.
+The shareholder of the subsidiary LASS S.r.l. at its extraordinary meeting held on 27 July 2017 authorised a capital increase from \in 4,000,000 to \in 15,000,000 through a bonus issue of a quota with a nominal amount of \in 11,000,000 assigned to the company's sole shareholder.
 The capital increase entered into effect on 31 August 2017.